In this tutorial, we’ll dig into the strategy behind creating blog content for SEO and generating leads for your business.

 A niche topic page covers all the major aspects of the topic at hand in one central location.
 These pages should cover a specific topic broadly, while leaving room for supporting posts (aka topic clusters) to go more in-depth about the nuances of specific keywords related to that topic.

-Niche topic pages should always go after “long-tail keywords” and never compete for the same keywords as your location pages or home page.
-If your location page is optimized for “sell my house fast in [location],” none of your niche/pillar posts or blog posts should be optimized for the same phrase, as it’ll confuse Google and hold back both pages from ranking well.
-(This is known as keyword cannibalization.)
+If you have a location page optimized for “sell my house fast in [location]” or a service page optimized for “air conditioning repair [location]” none of your niche/pillar posts or blog posts should be optimized for the same phrase.
+Creating more than 1 page about the same topic will confuse Google and hold back both pages from ranking well.

+The ideal length of a pillar page is anywhere from 1,500 – 2,000 words.
+This is more of a general rule than a hard and fast rule.
 For competitive keywords with high-quality content already appearing in the search results, the more high quality and robust your own content will need to be.
 If all of the other articles going after “selling my flood-damaged house in Houston” are 500 words and not very useful… you can likely beat them with an 800-1k word article.

 Quality, relevant content is always more important than quantity.
 Google has confirmed that the number of words in an article is not a ranking factor.